rasbt/python-machine-learning-book/faq/issues_with_clustering.md

-# What are some of the issues of Clustering?
+# What are some of the issues with Clustering?

 I wouldn't necessarily call most of them "issues" but rather "challenges".
 For example, *k*-means: